Yolngu: Law

 The word for "law" in Yolngu is rom, and there are particular ceremonies associated with Rom, known as Rom ceremony.
 The complete system of Yolngu customary law is known as Ngarra, or as the Maḏayin (also written madayan and Mardiyhin).
 Maḏayin embodies the rights of the owners of the law, or citizens (rom watangu walal) who have the rights and responsibilities for this embodiment of law.
 Maḏayin includes all the people's law (rom); the instruments and objects that encode and symbolise the law (Maḏayin girri); oral dictates; names and song cycles; and the holy, restricted places (dhuyu ṉuŋgat wäŋa) that are used in the maintenance, education and development of law.
 Galarrwuy Yunupingu has described Rom watangu as the overarching law of the land, which is "lasting and alive... my backbone".
 This law covers the ownership of land and waters, the resources on or within these lands and waters.
 It regulates and controls production and trade and the moral, social and religious law including laws for the conservation and the farming of plants and aquatic life.

 Yolŋu believe that living out their life according to Maḏayin is right and civilised.
 The Maḏayin creates a state of Magaya, which is a state of peace, freedom from hostilities and true justice for all.

 The story of Barnumbirr (Morning Star), depicting the first death in the Dreamtime, is the beginning of Maḏayin, the cycle of life and death.

-Ganma
+Gaṉma

 A Deakin University study published in 2000 investigated Aboriginal knowledge systems in reaction to what the authors regarded as Western ethnocentrism in science studies.
 The author argues that Yolngu culture is a system of knowledge different in many ways from that of Western culture, and may be broadly described as viewing the world as a related whole rather than as a collection of objects.
-The relationship between Yolngu and Western knowledge is explored by using the Yolngu idea of Ganma (Yerin in the Guringai language), which metaphorically describes two streams, one coming from the land (Yolngu knowledge) and one from the sea (Western knowledge) engulfing each other so that "the forces of the streams combine and lead to deeper understanding and truth".
+The relationship between Yolngu and Western knowledge is explored by using the Yolngu idea of gaṉma (Yerin in the Guringai language), which metaphorically describes two streams, one coming from the land (Yolngu knowledge) and one from the sea (Western knowledge) engulfing each other so that "the forces of the streams combine and lead to deeper understanding and truth".